Elimination of extremal index zeroes from generic paths of closed 1-forms: Connecting saddles and elimination of centers

-Indeed, we only need the cases $ k=0,1 $ of lemma \ref{lem:Arrang}.
-We also want to eliminate pairs of Morse zeroes of these indexes; the next version of the Morse elimination lemma, which corresponds to \cite[Theorem]{laudenbachElim}, is well adapted to our purpose.
+We only need the cases $ k=0,1 $ of lemma \ref{lem:Arrang} in this paper.
+We want to eliminate pairs of Morse zeroes of these indexes; the next version of the Morse elimination lemma, which corresponds to the only theorem of \cite{laudenbachElim}, is well adapted to our purpose.